 Shadowing Experiences and Internships

 Observing and/or interning with a genetic counselor is always an ideal.
-Genetic counselors listed in the Resource Link may offer internship opportunities or be aware of various community organizations of interest.
+Genetic counselors listed in the Find a Genetic Counselor directory may offer internship opportunities or be aware of various community organizations of interest.
 If, however, you are unable to intern with a genetic counselor, you should at least interview several counselors to obtain an understanding of their roles and responsibilities.